-These material issues are evaluated for their importance from the two axes of "impact on the Morinaga Group's sustainable growth," and "impact on the society's sustainable development" by 11 external stakeholders (three investors, four business partners, one NGO, and three Outside Directors) and 10 key members of the Company.
-As a result, 21 issues have been rated as important, while seven of which have been rated as the most important (see materiality matrix).
+The newly identified and organized issues requiring action were assessed in terms of importance by 16 external stakeholders (three investors, five business partners, one NGO, three Advisory Board Members, and four Outside Directors) and 11 key members of the Company.
 Based on this result and repeated discussion among board members, given comprehensive consideration on their relation to the Morinaga Group's management and business operations, we have identified five materialities.
-The materiality and its specific themes will be reviewed on a regular basis.